Skip to main content

 Become a REP Dealer

-If you sell heavy-duty parts and want to get into the business of selling aftertreatment replacement parts and DPF cleaning equipment, contact us today to discuss becoming one of our parts distributors.
+If you sell heavy-duty parts and want to get into the business of selling aftertreatment replacement parts and/or providing DPF cleaning to your customers, contact us today to discuss becoming one of our parts distributors.

 Get in Touch